yachent/academic-kickstart/content/publication/2015_smj1/index.md

 +++

-title = "Conditional Residual Modeling for Probabilistic Load Forecasting" date = 2018-11-01T00:00:00 draft = false
+title = "Extraction of Energy Information From Analog Meters Using Image Processing" date = 2018-11-01T00:00:00 draft = false